Unbesteveable/utxo-diff/README.md

 <img src="https://utxo.live/getblockcount.png">

-8. Dump the current utxo set by typing in the console window:
+8. Dump the first utxo set by typing in the console window:

 ```sh
   dumptxoutset <PATH to utxo-live>/<xxxxxx.dat>